Charles Gabriel Seligman: Races of Africa

 Races of Africa (1930) upon publication received positive reviews.
-It was considered to be the first major published work in English on the ethnography of Africa, widely regarded as an "ethnological classic".
-The anthropologist Alfred L. Kroeber in a review praises the book for its "vast amount of accurate information" in such concise form.
-The first book edition was published by Home University Library and later in the same year by Oxford University Press, and was used in many universities, in history and anthropology classes through to the late 1970s.
-Races of Africa was also revised four times, Seligman published a second revised edition in 1939, a year before his death: "Additions to the original edition published nine years ago include a note on the importance of the Boskop skull…an account of the Pygmies as described by Paul Schebesta and a slight alteration in the classification of the linguistic stocks of the Guinea Coast".
-A third edition (revised) appeared in 1957, which was later reprinted by demand in 1959 and 1961.
-This edition is notable as it was "brought up to date" by over a dozen anthropologists, and was very well received.
-A final revised edition was published in 1966 and the book was republished up to 1979.
+It was considered to be the first major published work in English on the ethnography of Africa, and was widely regarded as an "ethnological classic".
+Anthropologist Alfred L. Kroeber in a review praises the book for its "vast amount of accurate information" in such concise form.
+The first book edition was published by Home University Library and later in the same year by Oxford University Press.
+It was used in many universities, in history and anthropology classes, through to the late 1970s.
+Races of Africa was revised four times; Seligman published a second revised edition in 1939, a year before his death: "Additions to the original edition published nine years ago include a note on the importance of the Boskop skull…an account of the Pygmies as described by Paul Schebesta and a slight alteration in the classification of the linguistic stocks of the Guinea Coast".
+A revised third edition appeared in 1957, and was later reprinted to meet demand in 1959 and 1961.
+This edition is notable as it was "brought up to date" by more than a dozen anthropologists, and was very well received.
+A final revised edition was published in 1966, and the book was republished up to 1979.